abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/stm3240g-eval/index.md

       command called 'dmesg' that can be used to dump the RAM log.

 There are a few other configuration differences as necessary to support this different device configuration.
-Just the do the 'diff' if you are curious.
+Just the do the \'diff\' if you are curious.

 NOTES:

+1.

-1.    - This configuration uses the mconf-based configuration tool.
+    This configuration uses the mconf-based configuration tool.
 To

-        change this configurations using that tool, you should:
+    :   change this configurations using that tool, you should:

-        1. Build and install the kconfig-mconf tool.
+        a.
+Build and install the kconfig-mconf tool.
 See nuttx/README.txt see additional README.txt files in the NuttX tools repository.
-        2. Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.
+        b.
+Execute \'make menuconfig\' in nuttx/ in order to start the reconfiguration process.

+2.

-2.    - See the notes for the nsh configuration.
+    See the notes for the nsh configuration.
 Most also apply to the nsh2

-        configuration.
+    :   configuration.
 Like the nsh configuration, this configuration can be modified to support a variety of additional tests.

+3.

-3.    - RS-232 is disabled, but Telnet is still available for use as a console.
+    RS-232 is disabled, but Telnet is still available for use as a console.

-        Since RS-232 and SDIO use the same pins (one controlled by JP22), RS232 and SDIO cannot be used concurrently.
+    :   Since RS-232 and SDIO use the same pins (one controlled by JP22), RS232 and SDIO cannot be used concurrently.

+4.

-4.    - This configuration requires that jumper JP22 be set to enable SDIO
+    This configuration requires that jumper JP22 be set to enable SDIO

-        operation.
+    :   operation.
 To enable MicroSD Card, which shares same I/Os with RS-232, JP22 is not fitted.

+5.

-5.    - In order to use SDIO without overruns, DMA must be used.
+    In order to use SDIO without overruns, DMA must be used.
 The STM32 F4

-        has 192Kb of SRAM in two banks: 112Kb of "system" SRAM located at 0x2000:0000 and 64Kb of "CCM" SRAM located at 0x1000:0000.
+    :   has 192Kb of SRAM in two banks: 112Kb of \"system\" SRAM located at 0x2000:0000 and 64Kb of \"CCM\" SRAM located at 0x1000:0000.
         It appears that you cannot perform DMA from CCM SRAM.
 The work around that I have now is simply to omit the 64Kb of CCM SRAM from the heap so that all memory is allocated from System SRAM.
         This is done by setting:

         CONFIG\_MM\_REGIONS=1

         Then DMA works fine.
 The downside is, of course, is that we lose 64Kb of precious SRAM.

+6.

-6.    - Another SDIO/DMA issue.
+    Another SDIO/DMA issue.
 This one is probably a software bug.
 This is

-        the bug as stated in the TODO list:
+    :   the bug as stated in the TODO list:

-          - "If you use a large I/O buffer to access the file system, then the
+        \"If you use a large I/O buffer to access the file system, then the

-            MMCSD driver will perform multiple block SD transfers.
+        :   MMCSD driver will perform multiple block SD transfers.
 With DMA ON, this seems to result in CRC errors detected by the hardware during the transfer.
 Workaround:
-            CONFIG\_MMCSD\_MULTIBLOCK\_LIMIT=1"
+            CONFIG\_MMCSD\_MULTIBLOCK\_LIMIT=1\"

         For this reason, CONFIG\_MMCSD\_MULTIBLOCK\_LIMIT=1 appears in
         the defconfig file.

+7.

-7.    - Another DMA-related concern.
+    Another DMA-related concern.
 I see this statement in the reference

-        manual: "The burst configuration has to be selected in order to respect the AHB protocol, where bursts must not cross the 1 KB address boundary because the minimum address space that can be allocated to a single slave is 1 KB.
-This means that the 1 KB address boundary should not be crossed by a burst block transfer, otherwise an AHB error would be generated, that is not reported by the DMA registers."
+    :   manual: \"The burst configuration has to be selected in order to respect the AHB protocol, where bursts must not cross the 1 KB address boundary because the minimum address space that can be allocated to a single slave is 1 KB.
+This means that the 1 KB address boundary should not be crossed by a burst block transfer, otherwise an AHB error would be generated, that is not reported by the DMA registers.\"

         There is nothing in the DMA driver to prevent this now.

 ### nxterm